pjdewitte/ng-gallery/README.md

 ##Description

-A comprehensive sample using Autodesk View & Data API powered by Node.js/MongoDb backend and an AngularJs frontend
+A comprehensive sample using Autodesk View & Data API powered by Node.js/MongoDb backend with an AngularJs frontend

 ##Setup/Usage Instructions